-The contributions are recognised as an expense in the Statement of Comprehensive Income when they fall due.
+The contributions are recognised as an expense in profit or loss when they fall due.
 Amounts not paid are shown in accruals as a liability in the Balance Sheet.
 The assets of the plan are held separately from the Company in independently administered funds.